Drug residue analysis

 Description

-Drug residue measurement is a key issue in the context of health and environmental safety.
-These substances can come from veterinary treatments, human medications discharged into wastewater, or even plant protection products used in agriculture.
+The measurement of drug residues is a crucial issue for health and environmental safety.
+These substances can originate from veterinary treatments, human medications discharged into wastewater, or even plant protection products used in agriculture.
 Even in trace amounts, their presence raises questions of regulatory compliance, potential toxicity, and risks to public health.

 Drug residue analysis aims to detect and quantify these compounds in various matrices.
-It allows for the control of food quality, the safety of products intended for human or animal consumption, and the assessment of the impact of drug releases on the environment.
+It allows for quality control of foodstuffs, ensures the safety of products intended for human or animal consumption, and assesses the impact of drug releases on the environment.

 Analytical methods